datachainlab/hyperledger-hip/HIPs/yui.md

     * Introducing such components may decrease the level of security of a system as it would be bounded by the lowest component in the system.
     * Also, introducing new (off-chain) components with high fault tolerance will also lead to increased operational costs
 5. Do not introduce a new layer (such as integration layer)
-    * Each actor (of ledgers) has only to interact with a respective ledger of its interest to complete a cross-chain operation unless the application has additional requirements.
+    * Each actor (of blockchains) has only to interact with a respective blockchain of its interest to complete a cross-chain operation unless the application has additional requirements.

-    * In order to achieve interoperability that satisfies design principles above, YUI focuses on inter-blockchain communication protocol (IBC) designed as a core component of the Cosmos network and applies it to the enterprise blockchain domain to achieve communication between blockchains.
+In order to achieve interoperability that satisfies design principles above, YUI focuses on inter-blockchain communication protocol (IBC) designed as a core component of the Cosmos network and applies it to the enterprise blockchain domain to achieve communication between blockchains.

 IBC enables communication among heterogeneous blockchain with TAO property, namely, (reliable) transport, authentication, and ordering.